-Why do you sell a lot of cotton jersey fabric?
+Why do you only sell Oeko-Tex 100 Standard jersey fabric?

 Today’s cotton jersey fabrics are easy to sew and new industry initiatives such as the Oeko-Tex Standard 100 textile-production marque have pushed quality standards up across the board.

 Oeko-Tex fabric is particularly good for children and babies as it has been tested and certified free from harmful substances.
-Personally I believe Oeko-Tex jersey fabric is softer and far better quality than equivalent jersey fabrics without the certification.
+Personally I believe Oeko-Tex jersey fabric - and in fact any fabric bearing this standard - is softer and far better quality than equivalent jersey fabrics without the certification.

 European and American jersey fabrics are the gold standard; and these are the cotton jersey fabrics we sell – and use ourselves.
 Where we can source a fabric with an Oeko-Tex certificate or an organic GOTS pedigree we will always choose this fabric first.